Wind Turbine Technician Training Schools

 1. A Fantastic Job Outlook

 Wind turbine technology is one of America's fastest-growing employment sectors.
 In fact, employment projections from the Bureau of Labor Statistics show that jobs for qualified wind techs are expected to grow much faster than average between 2018 and 2028.
 They could grow in number by an astonishing 57 percent over that decade.
 A lot of that growth is thanks to ongoing technological advances that are making wind energy more competitive in terms of cost and electrical output, which will continue to get even better.
 Plus, look at these facts:

-- The American Wind Energy Association (AWEA) says the U.S. already has almost 60,000 wind turbines in operation throughout 41 states, Puerto Rico, and Guam.
+- The American Clean Power Association (ACPA) says the U.S. already has almost 60,000 wind turbines in operation throughout 41 states, Puerto Rico, and Guam.
 Wind power is the biggest source of renewable electricity production in America, and the industry supported 120,000 jobs across the country in 2019.

 - Over seven percent of America's electricity comes from wind energy, according to ACPA.

 - The U.S. Department of Energy predicts that by 2030, wind energy's share of American electricity production could rise to 20 percent.
 And by 2050, it could grow to as much as 35 percent.

 2. Enticing Salary Potential

 Data from the Occupational Employment Statistics program shows that, in 2018, the average yearly pay of a wind turbine technician in America was $58,000.
 And the highest earners in the wind energy trade made over $83,560.

+3. Fun, Interesting, and Meaningful Work